NL33/electron-git/znext.md

 --start here.
 --don't overcomplicate it.
 Start with github: and more or less just take the github commands and make it easier to run them.

-# apple notes: make it easy to use with apple notes
---options
-     --as is: copy text, hit create paste doc.; then probably add back the "update paste doc" so can update text

-     --with apple script: current status (July 12, 2021)--stick with more general, manual way from above.
-THis adds too much.
-          --ideal structure: typing apple note, and hit: save, and it automatically updates file with the note in it. how:
-               --hit save. and it gets the id of the last updated note --and gets name.
-               --creates a file with the name, with "-apple-note" appended, and adds the id to the first line of file.
-               --in some way, gets text of the apple note, and adds it to the doc.
-This is the current hold up--not sure how to do that other than relying on clipboard (which requires manual copying or using something like nutjs, which I'd prefer not to do.)
-               --then, next time you hit the save button, app 1. gets the id of the note in the foreground, 2. searches the current folder for the docs with the apple-note title, then 3. searches those for the line with the first id, and then updates that text with the text of the note.
-               --then, when you want to open the note, you can open it from that app

 # make it easy to show and hide the main screen
 --icon on the right to show the main screen